jrpotter/notebook/notes/linkers/index.md

 Object files come in three forms:

-1. **Relocatable object files**.
+1. [[relocatable|Relocatable object files]].
 Contains binary code and data in a form that can be combined with other relocatable object files at compile time.
 2. **Executable object files**.
 Contains binary code and data in a form that can be copied directly into memory and executed.
 3. **Shared object files**.
 A special type of relocatable object file that can be loaded into memory and linked dynamically, at either load time or run time.